LuiZiffer/ps2-census/README.md

 ## Event Stream

 *ps2-census* offers a client that handles connection to the WebSocket endpoint, subscription to various streams and reception of the events.
+In the event of a disconnect, the client will wait for roughly 90 seconds and then close the websocket connection.
+This will likely cause the client to call the `onFailure(...)` methods contained in the listeners.
+The connection can be resumed by the `resume()` method.

 ### Usage